NaturalGIS/mapping_ecosystem_services/README.md

 ### Description

-The scripts are found here https://github.com/NaturalGIS/mapping_ecosystem_services/tree/master/analysis_script and are distributed along with the QGIS plugin but they can be downloaded and used in a completely independet way.
+The scripts are found here https://github.com/NaturalGIS/mapping_ecosystem_services/tree/master/analysis_script and are distributed together with the QGIS plugin but they can be downloaded and used in a completely independet way.

 ### For GNU/Linux

 **init_postgis_database_linux.sh**: this script is meant to install and configure all the needed dependencies on a Ubuntu 18.04 (or derivate GNU/Linux distribution) machine:

-* PostgreSQL/PostGIS
+* PostgreSQL and PostGIS

 * gdal-bin

 The script also allows to create a database and a database user that can be used for the analysis of the data.
-Running this script is not mandatory if the computer being used has already a PostgreSQL/PostGIS installation and a database/database user (with write permissions) are already available to be used.
+Running this script is not mandatory if the computer being used has already a PostgreSQL/PostGIS installation and a database (and database user with write permissions) are already available.

 **analyize_data_linux.sh**: this the script used to analyze one specific set of input data.
 The results are outputted as layers/tables inside the database and also as a Geopackage (GPKG) datasource.

-**analyize_data_batch_linux.sh**: it is a version of "analyize_data_linux.sh" made to process automatically multiple sets of iput data, typically a folder with > 1 Geopckage (GPKG) dataource in it.
+**analyize_data_batch_linux.sh**: it is a version of "analyize_data_linux.sh" made to process automatically multiple sets of input data, typically a folder with > 1 Geopckage (GPKG) dataource in it.

 ### Data preparation